 Yeasts are a possible cause of a true allergic reaction to alcoholic drinks.
 However, studies show that there are only low levels of yeast allergens present in alcoholic drinks.

-For more information on diagnosis and management of an allergy to alcohol please see our Factsheet below.
+For more information on diagnosis and management of an allergy to alcohol please see our Factsheet above.

 Nickel allergy (a type of metal allergy) commonly develops following ear piercing and the use of metal jewellery.
 Nickel allergy is more common in people with hand dermatitis although the reason for this is not always clear.